miinus-vee/RUDRA-PIZZA-CURATION/README.md

 ## In future, planning to execute the following features:

 - Users can decide how many slices they wish for.
-- Users can add their own toppings for the pizza.
+- Users can see the animation of the toppings being added that they opted for.

 ## Applications: